PilhwanKim/leonkim.dev/content/__about/resume-en.md

 ## About

-Pilhwan Kim is a backend Developer at PeopleFund.
+Pilhwan Kim is a backend Developer at PeopleFund(https://peoplefund.co.kr).
 I have skills for python and java web programming.
-I have focused on verifiable and reliable backend development by TDD(Test-driven Development) and OOP(Object Oriented Programming) principles.
+I have focused on verifiable and reliable backend development by TDD(Test-driven Development) and OOP(Object-Oriented Programming) principles.

 I have various experiences in web development of information systems such as IoT(Internet of Things) monitoring solution, SNS, Fin-tech platform.